edenroseFR/Personalized-Lending-System/README.md

 •	Login system

-*To run the system in your PC, just go to:*
+*To run the system in your PC, go to:*
 `src/dist/Application/main.exe`